mohammad-rowshan/closed-form-weight-enumeration-of-polar-codes/README.md

 # Closed-form Weight Enumeration of Polar Codes
-The MATLAB script enumerates the minimum weight and 1.5 times minimum weight codewords of polar codes and gives the followings:
+This MATLAB script enumerates the minimum weight and 1.5 times minimum weight codewords of polar codes in no time and gives the followings:

 $w = [ w_{min}, 1.5w_{min} ]$